Presented at an all-school assembly, October 11, 2011

 Whitaker and Bement retired in 1962.
 They would remain together until Sarah’s death in 1976.
 It was a friendship and working partnership that lasted 62 years.
 But a few years after they’d retired, the Northampton administration and trustees began to wonder how long their tiny school could keep its high standards and remain financially viable.
 Meanwhile, Williston Academy Headmaster Phillips Stevens and his board were quietly considering whether coeducation might lie in Williston’s future.
 One option was to combine operations with Northampton School.
 There followed several years of sometimes painful negotiation and posturing.
 In 1969 Stevens, to demonstrate his impatience with Northampton’s foot-dragging, made a great show of opening relations with the MacDuffie School.
 Northampton Head Nathan Fuller got the message.

 By 1970, there was a sense of urgency.
 It was a tough time for private schools, one that would not improve much in the coming decade.
 A bad economy, increased student activism, and an evolution in the social outlook of the country, motivated in large part by Vietnam- and Watergate-related disillusionment, made it a challenge for private schools to justify their existence.
 Many weaker schools closed their doors outright.
 Northampton School clearly could no longer survive alone.
-The two Boards of Trustees became convinced that combining operations made educational and social, as well as economic sense.
+The two Boards of Trustees became convinced that combining operations made economic, as well as educational and social sense.
 In October of 1970 the schools announced that Northampton would merge with Williston in the fall of 1971.
 The Northampton campus would be sold.

 And I have to say that certain elements at Williston did not show their best faces when news of the merger came.
 It was suggested — by some who were willfully ignorant of ‘Hamp’s academic tradition — that the girls wouldn’t be up to Williston standards.
 There was an old-boys-club atmosphere — it’s hard to find a word for it, although “Neanderthal” comes to mind — that appeared to be threatened.
 Those girls were going to ruin everything.

 Of course, the opposite proved to be true.
-But two Boards of Trustees, two administrations, two faculties, had to be combined, with inevitable philosophical disagreements and territorial disputes, some of them serious.
+But two Boards of Trustees, two administrations, two faculties, had to be combined, with inevitable philosophical disagreements and territorial disputes, many of them serious.
 After a year of less-than-amicable joint rule, Phillips Stevens retired and Nathan Fuller moved on.
 Both were treated far more shabbily than they deserved, especially Phil Stevens, whose twenty-two good years surely balanced one bad one.
-But panic, territorialism, and paranoia, when shared in approximately equal measure by faculty, administration, and trustees, could only end badly.
-Those of us fortunate to have known the next Head, Robert Ward, recall a gentle man with extraordinary gifts of compassion, humor, and wisdom.
-He would need all of those in his first years, just to bring about healing.
+But panic, stubbornness, and paranoia, when shared in approximately equal measure by faculty, administration, and trustees, could only end badly.
+The strong coeducational school that emerged from the 1970s came about because most of the principal actors, often calling upon wildly optimistic resources of creativity, compassion, humor, and wisdom, helped heal the divisions and recognize our strengths.
 And underlying the kindergarten-from-hell atmosphere was another reality: we were very nearly broke.
 Few realize how close we came to closing.

 Operating a private school in the economic and social climate of the 1970s should have been sufficiently challenging.
 Williston Northampton was in deeper trouble.
 The Commonwealth of Massachusetts backed out of an agreement to purchase the Northampton campus as a single unit.
-For several years the school had to pay for the upkeep of the buildings, then sell them individually.
+For more than a year the school had to pay for the upkeep of the buildings, ultimately selling the individual properties to a consortium of investors, for much less than had been projected.
 The most attractive of the residence halls burned.
 And anticipating a quick infusion of cash from the sale, we’d gone ahead and built a new building here.
 The Whitaker-Bement Building was intended as a Girls’ Center, housing separate-but-equal social and study facilities.
 Its construction had been a key element in the negotiations to merge.
 But no one had thought to consult the students who, quite correctly, had absolutely no interest in segregation.
 The structure was a white elephant, mis-employed for a variety of purposes for several years, until it became home to our Middle School.